testflows/TestFlows-WebSite/source/handbook/index.md

   normally distributed between the `min` and `max` values, default: `None`

 and returns an iterator that can be used in `for` loop.
-For each iteration, the iterator returns a `RetryIteration` object that wraps the code that needs to be retries.
+For each iteration, the iterator returns a `RetryIteration` object that wraps the code that needs to be retried.

 For example, below we wait for the code to succeed within `5` sec using `0.1` sec delay between retries and backoff multiplier of `1.2` with a jitter range